iamwrong/knowledge_sharing/software_documentation/README.md

 * Principle of single source of information

-## Different types of Documentation
+## Different Types Of Documentation

 There are several kinds of documentation, each one addresses a different problem.
 * README.md & other markdown files